 A Little Free Library is a “take a book, return a book” free book exchange.
 They come in many shapes and sizes, but the most common version is a small wooden box of books.
 Anyone may take a book or bring a book to share.
 Little Free Library book exchanges have a unique, personal touch.
 There is an understanding that real people are sharing their favorite books with their community; little libraries have been called “mini-town squares.”

 Anyone can share books in local Little Free Library book-sharing boxes!
-Use Little Free Library’s world map to find Little Libraries near you.
-Then, visit the Little Library of your choice and leave some books inside.
+Use Little Free Library’s world map to find little libraries near you.
+Then, visit the library of your choice and leave some books inside.
 It’s that easy!
-Please be respectful, though, and don’t cram books in a Library that’s already full.
-Speak with the homeowner or business owner where the Library is installed if you’re not sure if it’s OK to leave books.
+Please be respectful, though, and don’t cram books in a library that’s already full.
+Speak with the homeowner or business owner where the library is installed if you’re not sure if it’s OK to leave books.

 Yes, Little Free Library is a registered nonprofit organization that inspires a love of reading, builds community, and sparks creativity by fostering neighborhood book exchanges around the world.
 To learn more about us and how this worldwide movement got started visit our About page, or watch the video below to take a tour of Little Free Library headquarters in Hudson, WI!

 Visit the world map of Little Free Library book exchanges.
 Use the search bar above the map to find little library locations in the area that interests you.
 If you’re having trouble with the map, watch our 2-minute help video on how to use the world map.
 If you find a library and it is not registered, please ask the steward to visit our website and register.